 United States: Finance

-Within Not-for-profit (non profit and tax exempt organizations), Venable LLP is a second tier firm,
+Within Not-for-profit, Venable LLP is a second tier firm,

 United States: Intellectual property